ReactTraining/react-history/README.md

 [npm-badge]: https://img.shields.io/npm/v/react-history.svg?style=flat-square
 [npm]: https://www.npmjs.com/package/react-history

 [`react-history`](https://www.npmjs.com/package/react-history) provides tools to manage session history using [React](https://facebook.github.io/react).
+It's a thin wrapper around the [`history`](https://www.npmjs.com/package/history) package.
 In web browsers, this library also transparently manages changes to the URL which makes it easier for creators of single-page applications to support things like bookmarks and the back button.

-This library is a React wrapper for the [`history`](https://www.npmjs.com/package/history) package.

 ## Installation